necanthrope/HellCore/README.md

 You should be able to login with 'connect Wizard', then change your password.

+### Building

+Simply change to the src directory, and type 'make'.
+This should build the moo binary.

 ### USE AT YOUR OWN RISK.
 I DENY RESPONSIBILITY FOR:
 * Spontaneous hairy nose
 * Micropenis